HOMS-OSS/ruperf/docs/overview.md

 and context switches; how much memory is being used or how long a process takes; these and more, are all things to observe when seeking insight into where and how to improve performance.

-`ruperf` was borne out of a desire to achieve three things:
+Currently, `ruperf` aims to achieve three things:

 - Provide a well-documented, high-level, performance analysis tool that adds to the existing landscape by improving and expanding upon what current tools offer.